-Power supply is both a key input, as well as one of the largest costs in the manufacturing process, so reliable, efficient electricity supply is essential to the continuous operations of the facility, as well as market competitiveness.
+Power supply is both a key input, as well as one of the largest costs in the manufacturing process.
+Therefore, a reliable, efficient electricity supply is essential to the continuous operations of the facility, as well as market competitiveness.

 In a historic deal that marks the first time GE’s Advanced Gas Path (AGP) solution will strengthen power generation productivity for the cement industry globally, Saudi Cement will upgrade three GE 6B gas turbines at its Hofuf plant to increase capacity by 25 megawatts and efficiency by up to 3.3% per turbine.